0110smriti/realtime-stock/Readme.md

 ### Backend

-1. Create a `.env` file in the `backend` directory with the following content:
+1. Create a `.env` file in the `stock` directory with the following content:

 ```
 MONGODB_URI=<your-mongodb-uri>